matchID-project/matchID-project.github.io/tutorial.md

 <img src="assets/images/frontend-validation-postscoring.png" alt="matchID projects view">

-You can annotate again concentrating on new middle range scores, training again, and so on ...
+You can annotate again concentrating on new middle range scores, training again, and so on...